Sierra-Alpha/desert/docs/project-report.md

 portability, the ability to run on a container, a virtual machine or a bare metal host.

-Another requirement is that allthough I'm setting up this system for my benefit I would like other users to be able to use the same base settings and achive a similar setup if they desired, this has the challenge of allowing me to have some accounts (such as public SSH keys shared with github using my private
+Another requirement is that all though I'm setting up this system for my benefit I would like other users to be able to use the same base settings and achive a similar setup if they desired, this has the challenge of allowing me to have some accounts (such as public SSH keys shared with github using my private